getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/processasynchronousresponse.md

 --------- | -----------
 scanCode | The scan code being redeemed.
 Required. redemptionCodeId | The redemption code id of the redemption code being processed.
 Required. codeType | The type of the scan code.
-Optional. attempt | The applicable attempt number associated with the redemption attempt being processed.
+Optional.
+Corresponds to the _Campaign Name_ in the Design Portal. attempt | The applicable attempt number associated with the redemption attempt being processed.
 Required. asyncResponse | Required asynchronous response info, as JSON object, indicating status via success and complete flags, along with applicable, but optional, customRedemptionInfo (JSON object) and/or errorCode (Integer) and errorMsg (String).
 Note: A timeout exception is thrown if the max asynchronous processing time (configured for the associated redemption code type) has been exceeded and processing is still in progress (complete: false).